-CHAPTER ccxxvii.
+CHAPTER cciv.

-An Act to confirm a Provisional Order made by the Board of Trade under the Railway and Canal Traffic Act, 1888, containing the Classification of Merchandise Traffic, and the Schedule of Maximum Tolls and Charges applicable thereto, of the Company of Proprietors of the Grand Junction Canal.
-[12th September 1893.]
+An Act to confirm a Provisional Order made by the Board A.D.
+1894. of Trade under the Railway and Canal Traffic Act, 1888, containing the Classification of Merchandise Traffic, and the Schedule of Maximum Tolls and Charges applicable thereto, for the Birmingham Canal Navigations.

+[25th August 1894.]

-HEREAS under the Railway and Canal Traffic Act, 1888, 51 & 52 Vict. the Board of Trade embodied in a Provisional Order the c.
-25. s.
-24. classification of merchandise traffic and schedule of maximum tolls and charges, including all wharfage charges which, in the opinion of the Board of Trade, ought to be adopted by the Company of Proprietors of the Grand Junction Canal:
+WHEREAS under the Railway and Canal Traffic Act, 1888, 51 & 52 Vict. the Board of Trade embodied in a Provisional Order the c.
+25. classification of merchandise traffic and schedule of maximum tolls and charges, including all wharfage charges which, in the opinion of the Board of Trade, ought to be adopted by the Company of Proprietors of the Birmingham Canal Navigations: